How to use data parallel mode

 4. Modify the samba.session.run() method to accept the --data-parallel and --reduce_on_rdu arguments when they are passed in at the command line.

 Here’s a sample code snippet for the samba.session.run() method.
-If the method includes the two arguments, you can specify arguments specific to data parallel training runs on the command line.
+You can specify X_mb and y_mb arguments specific to data parallel training runs on the command line.
 See Run a data parallel application.

 loss, pred = samba.session.run(input_tensors=[X_mb, y_mb],